box/mojito/docs/_docs/guides/013-branching.md

 #### Trigger a localization job

-This is part is independent of {{ site.mojito_green }} but the general idea is to kick off a localization job automatically when new strings needs to be processed.
+This part is independent of {{ site.mojito_green }} but the general idea is to kick off a localization job automatically when new strings need to be processed.

 A developer can add a special tag in the commit message like `#translate` to have the CI pipeline react and trigger a job that will run the following command: